JuliaDocs/Documenter.jl/docs/src/man/guide.md

     push!(LOAD_PATH,"../src/")
     ```

 Now add an `index.md` file to the `src/` directory.

-The name has no particular significance
-though and you may name it whatever you like.
-We'll stick to `index.md` for this guide.
+!!! note
+    If you use Documenter's default html format the name `index.md` is mandatory.
+    This file will be the main page of the rendered html documentation.

 Leave the newly added file empty and then run the following command from the `docs/` directory